xjussix/jussimakela-web/posts/howthingsoughttobe.md

 The book is also an excellent description of the chaordic organisations in the [Marshall model](https://flowchainsensei.wordpress.com/rightshifting/the-marshall-model/), the most effective collective mindset of organisations.
 Couldn't be further from the analytical organisations and this book makes the difference extremely obvious.

-Some highlights from the book:
+Some highlights from the book (Some paraphrasing mixed with my own thoughts.
+Deal with it.) :

 > To command and control is to rob self and others the joys of living.
 Life is not about control, no matter how much we feel uncomfort when faced with uncertainty.
 >